The property features a 3 bedroom homestead and two additional adjoining 3 bed self-contained rooms (total 5 bedrooms)

 Linen Bed sheets and towels supplied and currently included in the tariff.

-INTERNET We advise bringing your own WiFi dongle with laptop or other mobile internet device.There is good signal from Telstra and Optus
+INTERNET We advise bringing your own WiFi dongle or using a mobile phone hotspot.There is good signal from Telstra and Optus

-TV Reception-is good generally with HD channels from Albury and Benalla available.
+TV Reception-is good generally with HD channels from Albury/Benalla Homestead Heating

 Wood Heaters use a renewable resource-wood.